tju01/lm-eval-for-chat-models/chat-templates.md

 ## 2.1 Option for user to specify the chat template

+For now, I wouldn't determine the chat template that should be used for a model automatically.
-Add an option to specify the chat template in the `--model_args` flag.
+Instead, the user should specify the template manually.
+The best place for doing this is probably as part of the `--model_args` flag.
+So it would look something like `--model_args pretrained=...,chat_template=chatml` or so.

 ## 2.2 Implementing the chat templates